sinkaszab/limbda/readme.md

 ## State

-Current implementations were not yet benchmarked, so it can easily happen you'll meet performance issues or memory problems.
+Current implementations were not yet benchmarked, so it can easily happen you'll meet performance issues or memory problems (eg.: TCO).
 Breaking changes might/will happen.
-Best thing to do if you'd like to sniff around is to check the tests to get a picture how the library works.
+Best thing to do if you'd like to sniff around is to check the tests to get a picture how the library methods works.

 ## Install